The Basics: Overview

 - Women with symptoms may have abnormal discharge (fluid) from the vagina, burning when they urinate (pee), or pain during sex.

-- Men with symptoms may have abnormal discharge from the penis or burning when they urinate.
+- Men with symptoms may have abnormal discharge from the penis, burning when they urinate, or swelling in one or both testicles.

 The Basics: What to Expect